grelleum/SteelConnection/docs/tutorial.rst

    # It should already be disabled, since that it the default state.
    port['tagged'] = 0

-   # Upload port to the SteelConnect Manager.
+   # Upload port to the SteelConnect CX Manager.
    result = sc.put('/port/' + port_id, data=port)